iamshajeer/lookup/README.md

 ## Lookup

 It is a nice, simple and friendly to use library which helps you to lookup objects on a screen.
 Also it has a OCR functionality.
+Using Lookup you can do Java OCR tricks like recognizing any infromation from your Robot application.
+Which can be usefull for debuging or automating things.

 ## OCR functionality